 The financial highlights tables are intended to help you understand the fund's recent financial performance.
 Certain information reflects financial results for a single fund share.
 The total returns represent the rate that an investor would have earned or lost on an investment in the fund, assuming reinvestment of all dividends and distributions.
 Total returns and expense ratios do not reflect insurance related charges or expenses; if these charges and expenses were reflected, performance would be lower and expenses would be higher.
+Before April 30, 2021, the fund was managed with a materially different investment strategy and may have achieved materially different results under its current investment strategy from that shown for periods before this date.
 This information has been derived from the fund's financial statements, which have been audited by PricewaterhouseCoopers LLP.
 The Independent Registered Public Accounting Firm's report and the fund's financial statements are included in the fund's annual report to shareholders, which is available upon request.

-$\textbf{Financial highlights} \ (\textbf{For a common share outstanding throughout the period})$
+Financial highlights (For a common share outstanding throughout the period)